ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+coid here.
+Beneath this mouldering canopy
+Or.ee shone the bright and busy eye;
+But start not at the dismal void—
+If social love that eye employed.
+If with no lawless fire it gleamed,
+But through the dews of kindness beamed
+That eye shall ba forever bright,
+When stars and sun are sunk in night.
+Within this hollow cavern hung
+The ready, swift and tuneful tongue;
+If falsehood’s honey it dt3dained.
-d when it could not praise, was chained;
+And when it could not praise, was chained;
 If bold in virtue&#x27;s cauce it spoke.
 Yet gentle concords never broke,
 This silent tongue shall plead for thee